coklatkeju23/Open-Slot-New-Version/README.md

+see the results before the reel spin is made

+1.clone this repo
+2. edit file index.html
+3. go to localhost

-see the results before the reel spin is made fill : ID GAME & ID NAME & NEXT example :
+fill : ID GAME & ID NAME & NEXT
+example :
 ******************************************